open/close all folders

 - Subverted in Hackers, where the heroes are able to not only weave through the crowded conditions around Grand Central Station easily, they use the crowd (and the traffic) to keep the FBI at bay for a while.

 - Used in Batman: The Movie as they attempt to reach the United World building.

-- Deckard does this while pursuing Zhora through the crowd in Blade Runner.
+- Deckard bumps into several pedestrians while pursuing Zhora in Blade Runner.

 - Subverted in Ong-Bak: The Thai Warrior in which Tony Jaa, confronted by a crowd, runs across people's heads.
 The Mooks chasing him are unable to duplicate the feat and must push through the Mobstacle Course.